Sunday, 27 May 2012

 These Almshouses were provided by Jane and Clara Penfold.
 A plaque describes their charitable deed

-"To benefit the poor, and in the memory of The Penfold Family who occupied farms in Lancing from the year 1790 and are buried at Goring in the county of Sussex.
-These cottages are erected by the last survivors Jane and Clara Penfold of Cokeham in the Parish of Sompting 1882"
+"To benefit the poor, and in memory of The Penfold Family who occupied farms in Lancing from the year 1790 and are buried at Goring in the county of Sussex.
+These cottages are erected by the last survivors Jane and Clara Penfold of Cokeham in the Parish of Sompting, 1882"

 The 'Doll's House'

 Henry William Doll bought a house that stood on this site in 1896.
-It's name was Faust Haus but known to locals as the 'Doll's House'.
+Its name was Faust Haus, but known to locals as the 'Doll's House'.

 The house itself was quite grand as this extract from an article by Ann Powell of the Lancing and Sompting Pastfinders describes..